WATCH: British State Media Hack Does Migrant Propaganda, Polish MEP Immediately Slaps Her Down

 If ONLY we had a leader like this. pic.twitter.com/MJ87ByzvPa— KOBra 🏴 (@KOBCOB2) September 6, 2024

+The interviewer seems visibly shocked that a leader would dare question the orthodoxy that Diversity™ is a gift to be celebrated (by Western nations exclusively, as reparations for colonialism or slavery or some historical evil unique to white people) — and even more so that he would do so without any of the self-flagellation expected of (Western) leaders.

-You might recall Cathy Newman from her self-immolating “interview” with Jordan Peterson that was actually just her shadow-boxing a caricature that she made up about him, which subsequently went viral for all the reasons she wished it hadn’t.
+You might recall Cathy Newman from her self-immolating “interview” with Jordan Peterson that was actually just her shadow-boxing a caricature that she made up about him, which subsequently went viral for all the reasons she wished it hadn’t — a painful exhibition of the kind of straw manning the corporate state media is notorious for.

+It’s not just rhetorical attacks in the corporate state media to try to browbeat Eastern European nations into submission; the EU has also been waging extensive lawfare over the last year to try to get them to comply.

+“Since this failure to fulfil obligations constitutes an unprecedented and exceptionally serious breach of EU law, the Court orders Hungary to pay a lump sum of 200 million euros and a penalty payment of one million euros per day of delay,” it said in a statement.

+Hungary’s Prime Minister Viktor Orban, who is frequently at loggerheads with Brussels, immediately voiced outrage.

-Here are the Polish handling their “refugee” crisis in the most appropriate manner impossible, except that perhaps they are using non-lethal weapons like pepper spray instead of more determinative tools.
+Yet here are the Polish handling their “refugee” crisis in the most appropriate manner possible, except that perhaps they are using non-lethal weapons like pepper spray instead of more determinative tools.

-Editor’s note: This article is guaranteed to be demonetized by Google.
-If you appreciate the independent journalism we offer at PJ Media, free of corporate slant or state censorship, consider lending financial support to our heavily censored operation.
-Use the code SAVEAMERICA to get 50% off your annual membership.
-Click here to sign up.
-Thank you for your support

 Join the conversation as a VIP Member

-Note: Editor’s note: This article is guaranteed to be demonetized by Google.
-If you appreciate the independent journalism we offer at PJ Media, free of corporate slant or state censorship, consider lending financial support to our heavily censored operation.
-Use the code SAVEAMERICA to get 50% off your annual membership.
-Click here to sign up.
-Thank you for your support.